After I handed in my masters portfolio in mid-July, I got started on a commissioned piece for Auckland-based chamber choir Cantorum.

 The commission is for a piece between four to six minutes in length for a cappella SATB choir, suitable to be performed at a Christmas concert.
 Before I started searching for a text, I had the pleasure of going along to one of Cantorum’s rehearsals and that really helped me to get a feel for the group and the direction in which I might take the piece.

-The text that I chose is a poem called Snow Song, published in 1897 by poet Frank Dempster Sherman (1860-1916).
+The text that I chose for the commission, in collaboration with the choir’s musical director Anita, is a poem called Snow Song, published in 1897 by poet Frank Dempster Sherman (1860-1916).
 It paints a beautiful picture of the wintry countryside and the language has an inherent musicality that drew me in as soon as I read it.
 It also has a festive, joyful nature which brings back fond memories of Christmas 2016 which I spent in Canada – my first and only winter Christmas, something we are sadly bereft of here in Aotearoa!.

 After I hand over the score at the start of September the choir will begin rehearsing it, when Covid allows, in preparation for its scheduled premiere at Christmas with Cantorum, 11 December 2021 at All Saints Church, Ponsonby.
 Whether or not the concert goes ahead this year will depend on how the Covid alert levels play out in the coming weeks, but either way it will eventually be performed!